-2 cr.
-This course is designed to integrate background knowledge and clinical practice in the areas of orthotic management, prosthetic management, oncology rehabilitation, and vestibular rehabilitation.
-Lab experiences will focus on examination, intervention, planning and application, with problem-solving scenarios.
+The course is designed to integrate background knowledge and clinical practice in the areas of orthotic management, prosthetic management, oncology rehabilitation, and vestibular rehabilitation.
 Live demonstrations, videos, and equipment management are included.

 PT 721L - Rehabilitation I for PT Lab

 PT 722 - Rehabilitation II for PT